filakhtov/gentoo-use-docs/dev-util/cmake.md

 This flag can be safely disabled.

-### system-jsoncpp
-Pass the `-DCMAKE_USE_SYSTEM_LIBRARY_JSONCPP` option to a `cmake` command.
-Use a `JsonCpp` library provided by the system instead of internal CMake one.
-This might be useful if there are issues or vulnerabilities with included jsoncpp library and CMake haven't pulled an updated version yet.

-It is safe to disable the flag.
-It is recommended to enable it if there are any other packages in the system that depend on [dev-libs/jsoncpp](../dev-libs/jsoncpp.md).

 ### test
 Execute a `bin/ctest` binary inside of the build directory when the main build is complete.
 Execute a test suite provided with a source code.
 This will extend a build time.